jonasdevzero/jonasdevzero/README.md

 <br /> :mortar_board: &nbsp; I am currently committed to learning more about React and Typescript
 <br /> :muscle: &nbsp; I can help you with javascript, css, html, React and Node
 <br /> :octocat: &nbsp; My stack: Node and React.js
-<br /> :speech_balloon:  &nbsp; about me: I love to program, to play games and listen to musics
+<br /> :speech_balloon:  &nbsp; About me: I love to program, to play games and listen to musics
+<br /> :fire: &nbsp; Currently a little interested in learning elixir for the backend

 :e-mail:  &nbsp; My contacts: